OneBusAwaze/OneBusAwaze/README.md

 This application was developed on March 20-22, 2015 for the [Hack the Commute Hackathon](https://codeforseattle.hackpad.com/Hack-the-Commute-2h8AsgMYcB8).

-Our app is available for download at [downloadpage] and you can also visit our [Transit Reporting Dashboard](http://onebusawaze.github.io/onebusawaze-dashboard).
+Our app can be built from source and installed on iOS devices ahead of its push to the App Store.
+You can also visit our [Transit Reporting Dashboard](http://onebusawaze.github.io/onebusawaze-dashboard).

 ![Home?!](screenshot.jpg)